Schmancy Hot Smoked Salmon

 Do not try cold smoking at home

 "Cold smoked" salmon, cooked at about 90°F, makes Nova Scotia Lox, the stuff we love on bagels.
 But it is tricky to do this properly, either commercially and especially at home, and because the fish is cooked at low temps where there is a high risk of pathogenic bacterial growth.
 In fact, any smoking under 130°F is very high risk.
 You cannot effectively kill Clostridium botulinum (creates deadly botulism) or Listeria monocytogenes at these cooler temps, and there is even a risk of parasites like tapeworm.
 To properly cold smoke, you must have precise control of the air temp, the meat temp, and use a carefully measured cure with the proper kind of curing salt, and your fish must be very fresh and carefully inspected by an expert.
 The fish must be brought up to temp in a specified manner and cooled in a specified manner.
-One error and people can die.
+One error and someone can die.
 You can get a sense for how complex this is by reading what the FDA has to say about the subject.
 I know there are home smoking websites that say cold smoking is easy and fun.
 Don't believe them.
 More on the subject here.